About Shirdi Sai Baba Temple

 Transportation Tip for Pune Travelers:

-Flying into Pune for your Shirdi pilgrimage?
-You can also book a direct Pune Airport to Shirdi cab for seamless airport pickup and straight ride to the temple, eliminating the need for city transfers.
+Flying into Pune for Shirdi?
+You can book a direct Pune Airport to Shirdi cab so the driver picks you up at the airport and takes you straight to the temple.
+No city transfers in between.

 Ready to Book Your Cab?